annabelcheong/machine-learning-challenge/README.md

 The variables (in the rawdata csv file) are defined by the NASA Exoplanet Science Institute in the following link: https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html

 Not all variables are used.
-For instance, for the project disposition variables, only the koi_disposition was used as the dependent Y variable.
+For instance, for the project disposition variables, only the koi_disposition was used as the dependent y variable.

-There are many dependent variables in the dataset and some work was done to trial and error the accuracy when variables were dropped.
+There are many independent variables in the dataset and some work was done to trial and error the accuracy when variables were dropped.
 Variables which had a positive impact and increased accuracy more significantly were kept in the analysis.
 For example, koi_duration_err1 increased the accuracy by 0.6% amongst the other dependent variables.
+Additionally, the Random Forest feature importances was used to help refine the x variable list.

 ## Findings
 The dependent variables selected have a huge impact on the accuracy of the model.